 His studies provided him with a firm foundation to start his career at MCI, an organisation which wrestles the nuances of viewpoints and interpretations to promote understanding amongst citizens.

-Upon graduation, Ian joined MCI as an Assistant Manager at the Campaigns and Production Department in MCI to be part of the Digital Communications Unit which manages the Gov.sg and other digital platforms for more effective public communications.
-He has recently taken on a new role at the Media Analytics and Operations Department, a team that does media sensing, analysis, cultivation, facilitation and management.
+Today he is an Assistant Manager at the Campaigns and Production Department in MCI, part of the Digital Communications Unit which manages the Gov.sg and other digital platforms for more effective public communications.

-"I've had the opportunity to be involved in several marcomms campaigns and projects like the Project Youth Team, Digital First team and the Jobsgohere microsite."
+But that is still not the full scope of his work: “I’ve also had the opportunity to be involved in several marcomms campaigns and projects like the Project Youth Team, Digital First team and the Jobsgohere microsite.”